Chapter 1

 No matter how much you try to be there for your guests, there will be times when a request catches you at a bad time.
 Maybe you live far from your property, are on vacation yourself, or are caught up in other tasks when you get that notification that requires you to drop everything and go to your vacation rental.

-An Airbnb co-host is a family member, neighbor, trusted friend, or someone hired by the owner that helps them manage their rental and guests.
-They can act as the primary host of a stay or can jump in with help if called upon.
+An Airbnb co-host is a family member, neighbor, trusted friend, or someone hired by the owner to help them manage their rental and guests.
+They can act as the primary host of a stay or as an assistant of sorts who can jump in when the main host needs help.

-By default, the listing owner is considered the primary host of the vacation rental, but if they wish, the owner can add up to 3 co-hosts per listing and designate one of them as the primary host for the entire stay.
+By default, the listing owner is considered the primary host of the vacation rental.
+If that’s you, don’t worry—you can add up to ten co-hosts per listing and designate one of them as the primary host for the entire stay.
 That means that the co-host can also act as the sole point of contact and host for specific reservations.

 co-hosts cleaning